Frequently Asked Questions

 We use a human rights-based approach and incorporate intersectionality into our practice, aiming to support clients from diverse backgrounds with a sliding scale payment model for accessibility.

 Our sliding scale model is designed to make coaching services accessible, allowing those with financial constraints to apply for low-to-no-fee scholarship spots.
-Please email us to inquire about our waitlist.
+Please complete a coaching application and mention your needs to be added to the list.